+-

 Ref.
+Question Policy Principles

+F1 Does the building have a lightning protection system?

+Answer Finding/Observation

-Question Policy Principles F1 Does the building have a lightning protection system?
-Answer Finding/Observation No A lightning protection system was not observed, however the premises are at a similar height to the other structures within the surrounding area and is not at a higher elevation or in a particularly exposed position, therefore the Assessor considers that the fire risk without a lightning protection system fitted is tolerable and one is not considered essential.
+No A lightning protection system was not observed, however the premises are at a similar height to the other structures within the surrounding area and is not at a higher elevation or in a particularly exposed position.